-How do You Heal Emotional Wounds?
+How to Heal Emotional Wounds

 How many times have you been hurt?
-Emotional injury is something you have to learn to recover from, but it’s incredibly difficult because the pain lingers, you suffer too much, and sometimes it stays with you forever.
+Emotional injury is something you have to learn to recover from, but it’s incredibly difficult because the pain lingers, you suffer too much, and, sometimes, it stays with you forever.

 Maybe you think your life would be so much better if you never suffered, if no one had ever harmed you.But what you don’t realize is that this is part of how you learn in life.
 It’s what transforms you, forcing you to grow as a person.

-Refusing to look at it this way could cause you to ignore your pain, turning away from your wound until it becomes infected, never healing, causing you even more agony.
+Refusing to look at it this way could cause you to ignore your pain, turning away from your wound and negative emotions until it becomes infected, never healing, causing you even more agony.
 That’s why we want to focus on the steps everyone has to take in order to heal emotional wounds:

-1. Where is your wound?
+1. Where’s your wound?

 It’s possible that you won’t be able to identify the wound by yourself and you’ll need outside help.
-Don’t be afraid of feeling vulnerable, and never be ashamed!
-Once you’ve identified the wound and understand where it came from, you can continue…
+Don’t be afraid of feeling vulnerable and never be ashamed!
+Once you’ve identified the wound and understand where it came from, you can continue.

-2. Find out how serious it is
+2. Discover how serious it is

-Anytime you have a wound it’s important to know how serious it is, if at all.
-Sometimes it could be causing more pain than you even realize at first, and other times it might be largely in your mind.
+Anytime you have a wound, it’s important to know how serious it is, if at all.
+Sometimes, it could be causing more pain than you even realize at first, and other times it might be largely in your mind.

-Now that you know where it is you can study it to find out what the correct course of treatment will be.
-But don’t ignore it – you have to tackle it head on.
+Now that you know where it is, you can study it to find out what the correct course of treatment will be.
+But don’t ignore it.
+You have to tackle it head-on.

 3. Time to heal